-- 3. Sexual Harassment: A specific form of Harassment involving unwelcome conduct of a sexual nature, such as unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature, when: - Submission to such advances, requests, or conduct is made either explicitly or implicitly a term or condition of an individual's employment, academic experience, or participation in any university program or activity (quid pro quo), or - b.
-The conduct is sufficiently severe or pervasive that it has the effect, intended or unintended, of unreasonably interfering with an individual's work or academic performance, thereby creating an intimidating, hostile, or offensive environment and would have such an effect on a similarly situated reasonable person.
+- 3:-Sexual Harassment: A specific form of Harassment involving unwelcome conduct of a sexual nature, including: - a:-Quid pro quo harassment.
+Occurs where a university employee, agent or other representative authorized to provide an aid, benefit, or service within the university's education program or activity explicitly or implicitly conditions the provision of an aid, benefit, or service on an individual's participation in such as unwelcome sexual conduct, including advances, requests, or other sexual conduct. - 3.
+Hostile environment sex-based harassment.
+Unwelcome sexual advances, requests for sexual favors, and/or other verbal, nonverbal, or physical conduct based on sex that of a sexual nature, when: - a.
+Submission to such advances, requests, or conduct is subjectively and objectively offensive and is so severe or pervasive that it limits or denies an individual's ability to participate in or benefit from made either explicitly or implicitly a term or condition of an individual's employment, academic experience, or participation in any university program or activity or employment (i.e. creates a (quid pro quo), or - b.
+The conduct is sufficiently severe or pervasive that it has the effect, intended or unintended, of unreasonably interfering with an individual's work or academic performance, thereby creating an intimidating, hostile environment)., or offensive environment and would have such an effect on a similarly situated reasonable person. - b.
 Whether a hostile environment has been created is a fact-specific inquiry.
-Factors that may be considered include the nature, frequency, and duration of the conduct in question, the degree to which the conduct affects individuals' access to university programs or activities, the location and context in which it occurs, and the status, ages, roles and prior interactions of the individuals involved.
-Hostile environment sexual harassment includes when an individual engages in a pattern of conduct toward multiple people that would, in the aggregate, create a hostile environment for a reasonable person.
+Factors that includes consideration of may be considered include the nature, frequency, and duration of the conduct in question, the degree to which the conduct affects individuals' access to university programs or activities, the location and context in which it occurs, and the status, ages, roles and prior interactions of the individuals involved.
+Hostile environment sex-basedsexual harassment includes when an individual engages in a pattern of conduct toward multiple people that would, in the aggregate, create a hostile environment for a reasonable person.
 It also includes when a hostile environment is created by the conduct of multiple people, acting in concert, toward an individual.